Which Nutribullet is best? I tested every model – these are the ones worth buying this summer

 Touchscreens aren't for everyone

-Who it’s for: This is an upgrade pick for anyone who loves quick smoothies, protein shakes or crushed ice drinks (think frappuccinos or even frozen margaritas).
+Who would it suit?
+This is for anyone who loves quick smoothies, protein shakes or crushed ice drinks (think frapuccinos or even frozen margaritas).
 It might not suit early-morning people or quiet spaces, since it's on the noisier side.

 Best for families